goadesign/goa/README.md

 response media type definitions or documentation are hard to do in a way that stays consistent and flexible as the API surface evolves.

-goa takes a different approach to building web applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API in an holistic way. goa then uses that description to provide specialized helper code to the implementation and to generate documentation, API clients, tests, even custom artifacts.
+goa takes a different approach to building these applications: instead of focusing solely on helping with implementation, goa makes it possible to describe the *design* of an API in an holistic way. goa then uses that description to provide specialized helper code to the implementation and to generate documentation, API clients, tests, even custom artifacts.